The Doctoral Program in English Literature

 Notification of the admissions committee's decisions will most likely occur in early February.
 Once our offers of admissions have been made, we will invite those prospective students to campus for a Visiting Weekend around the beginning of March.
 This is a chance for you to meet with faculty and current graduate students, discuss future projects, and hear about current doctoral work, tour the department and the campus, sit in on graduate seminars, and to look at some of the many advantages that Evanston and Chicago have to offer.

 All supplemental application materials must be submitted through The Graduate School's application system.
 Please do not send, or have sent, paper copies of any documents.
-If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Graduate Program Assistant.
+If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Graduate Program Coordinator.
+Never have any application materials sent directly to The Graduate School or their Office of Admission.

-In all cases, our department's specifics regarding supplemental application materials superseded those listed on The Graduate School's website, as well as any listed in the application itself.
+In all cases, our department's specifics regarding supplemental application materials supersede those listed on The Graduate School's website, as well as any listed in the application itself.

 Supplemental Application Materials